FrancisTheCat/codin/README.md

 ### Installation
 Linux: `$ make PLATFORM=linux MODE=release install`
-this will build and install the library as well as the headers
+this will build and install the library as well as the headers.
+If you prefer to do a simple unity build you can also use `build_unity.sh`.

 ### Usage
 Once installed you can build a codin C program by using the linker flag `-lcodin`.